Electric Lineworker (AAS)

 About This Major . . .

 This program covers all areas of training required to work with electric lines, including: basic skills in studies of electricity, math, fundamentals of line work, transformer connections, and underground installation.
-In addition to training at the field location, all students are encouraged to obtain a Red Cross First Aid and a CPR card as a requirement for employment.
-With this certificate, students will be prepared for entry-level positions as electric line mechanics, electric line workers, or power line workers
+Students will be prepared for entry-level positions as electric line mechanics, electric line workers, or power line workers

 - Apply principles of grammar and vocabulary in the documentation required to perform the duties of a ground man or lineman in the electrical distribution industry.
 (Communication Fluency)